Aquses/IoT-humidity-temperature-project/README.md

-DHT11 | A sensor used for mesuring the humidity in the air asweel as the temperature 5x Jumper wires | Wires for connecting the different components Breadboard 800 points | A board used to easy connect the sensors without soldering Micro USB cable | Connection between ESP8266 and a computer
+DHT11 | A sensor used for mesuring the humidity in the air asweel as the temperature 5x Jumper wires | Wires for connecting the different components Breadboard 800 points | A board used to easy connect the sensors without soldering Micro USB cable | Connection between Raspberry Pi Pico and a computer

 I bought the Linnaeus Development kit for 399 SEK, so it had all of these components included.